Euphoria99/springboot_dto/README.md

 part-1 : Springboot DTO pattern using Records and Mappers

-part-2 : Springboot DTO pattern using Pojos and Mapper(Java 8)
+part-2 : Springboot DTO pattern using Pojos and Mapper(Java 8 style without records)